-Interstitial cystitis (in-tur-STISH-ul sis-TIE-tis) — also called painful bladder syndrome — is a chronic condition causing bladder pressure, bladder pain and sometimes pelvic pain.
-The pain ranges from mild discomfort to severe.
+Interstitial cystitis (in-tur-STISH-ul sis-TIE-tis) is a chronic condition causing bladder pressure, bladder pain and sometimes pelvic pain.
+The pain ranges from mild discomfort to severe pain.
+The condition is a part of a spectrum of diseases known as painful bladder syndrome.

 Your bladder is a hollow, muscular organ that stores urine.
 The bladder expands until it's full and then signals your brain that it's time to urinate, communicating through the pelvic nerves.
 This creates the urge to urinate for most people.